DigiDuncan/CSB2023/game/gui/themes/config_readme.txt

 perf_warning is a warning to the player regarding themes that use heavier assets such as webm backgrounds.

-letterbox_color is the color behind the screen (what you'd see if there's a blank scene or something).
+letterbox_color is the color you'd see on the sides of the screen if you're not playing in fullscreen.